 You must install XenServer Tools for each VM.
 Running VMs without XenServer Tools is not supported.
-For more information on XenServer Tools see Section 9.2, "XenServer Tools".
+For more information on XenServer Tools see Section 10.3, "XenServer Tools".

 To install XenServer Tools on a Windows VM, the VM must be running the Microsoft .NET Framework Version 4.0 or later.
-If a VM is running Windows 2003, you need to install the Windows Imaging Component (see your vendor documentation for details) before installing XenServer Tools.
+If a VM is running Windows 2003, you need to install the a.
+On the Resources pane, select the XenServer host and then the Search tab.

+Windows Imaging Component (see your vendor documentation for details) before installing XenServer Tools.